Obtaining configuration information

 - When releasing via Google Play Store

-If you're using Expo EAS, run eas credentials
+If you use Expo EAS, run eas credentials

 to obtain the Keystore information, which includes the SHA-1 fingerprint.
 See EAS credentials docs to learn more.